pavlyhalim/xArm-6DoF-Teleoperation/README.md

 ## Troubleshooting

 - If you encounter issues with arm tracking, try adjusting lighting conditions or your distance from the camera.
-- If the xArm movements seem jerky or unstable, you may need to adjust the PID controller parameters or filtering settings.
+- If the xArm movements seem jerky or unstable, you may need to adjust the filtering settings.
 - Ensure all cable connections are secure and the xArm is properly powered.
 - Check the system logs for any error messages or warnings that might indicate the source of the problem.